Skip to main content

 Principal Research Scientist

-Before coming to NORC, Chandria was a senior study director at Westat leading research and evaluations for federal agencies and foundations.
-Chandria applied culturally responsive and equitable evaluation approaches working with racial and ethnically diverse communities as Principal Investigator for the Annie E. Casey Foundation’s Evidence2Success Outcome Evaluation.
-She also spent several years working as Project Manager for the Children’s Mental Health Initiative National Evaluation for the Substance Abuse and Mental Health Services Administration (SAMHSA).
-In her work, Chandria provided a systems perspective to examining social, cultural, and physical environments in which people live, which either encourage or inhibit opportunities for health, mental health, and well-being.
+Before joining NORC, Chandria was a senior study director at Westat, where she led research and evaluations for federal agencies and foundations.
+She previously served as principal investigator for a national outcome evaluation for the Annie E. Casey Foundation and as Project Manager for the Children’s Mental Health Initiative National Evaluation at the Substance Abuse and Mental Health Services Administration (SAMHSA).
+Across her work, she applies a systems perspective to examine the environments in which individuals live, work, and receive services.

 Education